-Auditor's Responsibility
+Auditors' Responsibility

-My responsibility is to express opinions on these financial statements based on my audit.
-I conducted my audit in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+Our responsibility is to express opinions on these financial statements based on our audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by The Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
-Accordingly, I express no such opinion.
+Accordingly, we express no such opinion.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.

-I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my audit opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.